kyungjae-lee/kyungjae-lee.github.io/_posts/linux/the-linux-commandline/2021-03-28-learning-the-shell.md

 ---
 layout: notes
-title: Learning the Shell
+title: "[Linux] Learning The Shell"
-meta: (meta) brief description
+meta: Basic language of the command line
-source:
+reference: The Linux Command Line, by William Shotts
 category: linux
 ---